chatixia blog

 axum::serve(listener, app).await?;

-Three background tasks and the HTTP server all run concurrently on the same Tokio runtime.
-No threads were explicitly created — Tokio manages a small pool of worker threads internally and multiplexes all spawned tasks across them.
+Three background tasks and the HTTP server all run on the same Tokio runtime with no explicitly created threads.

 tokio::select! — multiplexing

-tokio::select! waits on multiple async operations simultaneously and runs the branch for whichever completes first.
-This is the fundamental tool for multiplexing in Tokio.
+tokio::select! waits on multiple async operations and runs whichever completes first.
+From the registry’s WebSocket handler:

 loop {